nbutcher-rms/test/README.md

 # test
-A test repos to lern hwo to use github
+A test repos to learn how to use github